Web Analytics Made Easy -

 - The population size is represented by column width.

-- The average level of negative welfare is represented by column height.
-As mentioned above, the moderate NU is functionally equivalent with prioritarianism.
-The NU averages therefore correspond to the weighted averages in prioritarianism.
-The most suffering people have the most impact on the average.
+- The negative average welfare is represented by column height.
+The most suffering people have the most impact on the average; see chapter 4.2.

 Fig.4

-The scenarios in Fig.4 correspond to the actual situation because the world population will grow at least until the second half of the 21st century (World Population, Wikipedia).
-Following an example to illustrate the negative utilitarian view:
+The scenarios in Fig.4 correspond to the actual situation because the world population will grow at least until the second half of the 21st century (World Population, Wikipedia):

-b) Pessimistic scenario: The growing population leads to a shortage of resources, mass migration, social conflicts, and wars (right hand side of Fig.4).
+The growing population leads to environmental degradation, a shortage of resources, overcrowding in urban areas with strain on infrastructure, unemployment, mass migration, social conflicts, geopolitical tensions, and wars (right hand side of Fig.4).

 A detailed rationale for optimistic and pessimistic scenarios can be found in The Cultural Evolution of Suffering.
 According to this investigation the pessimistic scenario is more likely than the optimistic one.